AVEVA/AVEVA-Samples-OMF/Readme.md

-For the main landing page on master [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main samples landing page on master [ReadMe](https://github.com/osisoft/OSI-Samples)